Clarity adorns profound thoughts.

 - The Iteration backlog, consisting of the Stories committed to the iteration

 - A statement of iteration goals, as shown in Figure 1

-- A commitment by the Agile Team to the work needed to achieve the goals
+- A commitment to the work needed to achieve the team’s goals

 Iteration goals often reflect the following:

 - Business or technical Milestones

-- Other commitments, such as maintenance and documentation
+- Routine jobs and other things, such as maintenance and documentation

-Iteration goals are achieved by completing backlog items, even though it may not be necessary to complete every story to meet the goals.
+Iteration goals are achieved by completing backlog items, even though it may not be necessary to finish every story to meet the goals.
 In other words, the goals for the iteration override any particular story.
-On occasion, it may even be necessary to add new stories to achieve the iteration’s goals.
+On occasion, it may even be necessary to add new user stories to achieve the iteration’s goals.

 Why Iteration Goals?

 Align Team Members to a Common Purpose

 The execution of an iteration goes by very quickly.
 It’s a fast and furious process.
-Iteration goals help the team and Product Owner come to an initial agreement on the business value they intend to deliver, align with team and program PI objectives, and ground everyone in their agreed-to purpose, as Figure 2 illustrates.
+Iteration goals help the team, and Product Owner to reach agreement on the initial business value they intend to deliver, align the team and program PI objectives, and ground everyone on their shared purpose, as Figure 2 illustrates.

 Agile teams are not islands of agility.
-Rather, they are integral parts of the larger Program Level context and purpose.
-As a result, each team must communicate the intent of upcoming iterations to the other teams and to the Release Train Engineer (RTE).
-This ensures that they remain aligned to the program PI objectives.
-In addition, individual team iteration goals provide the necessary context for discovering dependencies and developing resolutions, as Figure 3 illustrates.
+Instead, they are integral parts of the broader Program Level context and purpose.
+As a result, the intent of upcoming iterations requires communication with other teams and the Release Train Engineer (RTE).
+Iteration goals facilitate alignment with the program PI objectives.
+Also, they provide the necessary context for discovering dependencies and developing a resolution, as Figure 3 illustrates.

 Provide Continuous Management Information